synereo/blog.synereo.com/_posts/2015-03-18-crowdsale.markdown

 4. The generation of AMPs as part of the Proof of Social Contribution (PoSC) mechanism, capped at 5% per year, will also require certification by this third party.

-We’ll announce the identity of this third party evaluator soon!
+For more details, See our [Asset Policies document.](https://docs.google.com/document/d/1zLBm8OHt5-81flihJ6iSKEm0WbRa6FL0mJ5ivBN34Po/edit?userstoinvite=greg@synereo.com&actionButton=1#){: style="display: block; text-align: left;"}

 ### Multi-signature mechanism

 All bitcoins received will be kept in a multi-sig wallet.
 This protects the funds received from any one point of failure, whether theft, the loss of a key, or the inability of one holder to access the wallet.

 Some of the keys will be kept by external, trusted entities.

-More details coming soon.
+For more details, See our [Asset Policies document.](https://docs.google.com/document/d/1zLBm8OHt5-81flihJ6iSKEm0WbRa6FL0mJ5ivBN34Po/edit?userstoinvite=greg@synereo.com&actionButton=1#){: style="display: block; text-align: left;"}

 ### How will the sale work?